wunderwuzzi23/blog/content/posts/2020/hunting-for-credentials.md

 The idea of **credential hunting is targeted and focused**, leveraging intelligence about systems and combing it with powerful search techniques to identify exposure.

-Use the [homefield advantage](https://wunderwuzzi23.github.io/blog/posts/homefield-advantage/) and recon information to perform the best possible credential hunts.
+Use the [Homefield Advantage](https://wunderwuzzi23.github.io/blog/posts/homefield-advantage/) to perform the best possible credential hunts.

 ## Credential Hunting Cheat Sheet